grafana/grafana/docs/sources/administration/provisioning.md

 ### Supported Settings

-The following sections detail the supported settings and secure settings for each alert notification type.
+The following sections detail the supported settings for each alert notification type.

-> **Note**: Secure settings is supported since Grafana v7.2+.

 #### Alert notification `pushover`